 Along with daily zazen, there are other opportunities for practice and study at BZC.
 Zazen instruction is given each Saturday morning.

-Formal practice interviews, or Dokusan, are available with Sojun Roshi or the Hozan Alan Senauke.
-Those practicing regularly at BZC are also encouraged to meet with other senior students for practice discussion.
-This is another way we share our inquiry and understanding, and deepen our relationship with our teachers.
+FFormal and informal practice interviews/dokusan, are available with abbot Hozan Sensei.
+Those sitting regularly at BZC are also strongly encouraged to meet with other teachers and practice leaders.
+This is an important way we can share our inquiry and understanding, and deepen relationships with our teachers.